Pararabbinic Program

 Jewish Languages: (4 credits required)

-Beginning Hebrew I
+Beginning Biblical Hebrew I

-Beginning Hebrew II
+Beginning Biblical Hebrew II

-Intermediate Hebrew I
+Intermediate Biblical Hebrew I

-Intermediate Hebrew II
+Intermediate Biblical Hebrew II

-Jewish Liturgy: (5 credits required)
+Jewish Liturgy: (3 credits required)

-Liturgy of High Holidays
+Liturgy of the High Holidays

-Liturgy of Three Festivals
+Liturgy of the Three Festivals

-Jewish Thought: (2 credits required)
+Jewish Thought: (1 credits required)

-Pastoral Care: (1 credit required)
+Pastoral Care: (2 credits required)

-Bikkur Cholim Practicum
+Bikkur Cholim

-Practical Skills: (5 credits required)
+Practical Skills: (4 credits required)

 Homiletics and Communications

-Lifecycle Officiation I
+Lifecycle Officiation

 Pedagogy for Youth

-The full Pararabbinic Program consists of 21 credits of Required Courses and the remaining 3 credits comprising Elective courses.
+The full Pararabbinic Program consists of 22 credits of Required Courses and the remaining 4 credits comprising Elective courses.
 All Required Courses are offered online.
 Most Electives and Independent Study courses are offered online, and select Electives and Independent Study courses may be offered in person.

 Transferring Credits

 Students who complete the Pararabbinic Program at Hebrew Seminary are automatically eligible to enroll as Rabbinical students at Hebrew Seminary.
-Select credits from the Pararabbinic Program may be applied towards the 60 credits required for completion of studies in the Rabbinical School.
+All credits from the Pararabbinic Program may be applied towards the 60 credits required for completion of studies in the Rabbinical School.
 All Required Courses are offered online.
 Most Electives and Independent Study courses are offered online, and select Electives and Independent Study courses may be offered in person.